 Public health epidemiology uses theory, especially theory from other health sciences like microbiology, to model infection and understand patterns and causes of disease.
 Many of the epidemic models that the public and public health researchers alike have been voraciously consuming—including models produced by Imperial College London that informed the U.K. and U.S. coronavirus response—are SIR-type models.
 The theory underlying these models is old, originating in the Kermack–McKendrick theory in the 1920s and ’30s, and even earlier in the germ theory in the second half of the nineteenth century.
 The SIR framework partitions a population into at least three groups: those who are susceptible to future infection (S), those who are currently infectious (I), and those who have been removed from the infectious group through recovery or death (R).
 An SIR model uses a system of differential equations to model the dynamics of the outbreak, the movement of individuals among the various groups over time.

-The most important question we can ask of an outbreak model during a crisis is not whether its assumptions are accurate but instead how well it predicts the future—a hard-nosed practical question rather than a theoretical one.
+The most important question we can ask of a model is not whether its assumptions are accurate but how well it predicts the future.

 Other models in the SIR family add additional groups to these three basic ones, such as a group for those who are infected with the virus but not yet infectious to others.
 Agent-based models also represent infection dynamics (how the number of cases changes over time), but they do so by modeling behaviors for each member of the simulated population individually.
 Curve-fitting models like the one used by the IHME are less theoretical; they extrapolate from previous infection curves to make predictions about the future.
 All these different models have been used in the COVID-19 pandemic.
 The diversity of approaches, along with divergent estimates for model parameters, partly explains the range of predictions we have seen.